-Application Manifest Contains the information required for the actual deployment of an application on an AUTOSAR Adaptive platform, for example, execution dependencies, startup configurations, mode declarations, etc.
+Execution Manifest Provides the information required for the actual deployment of an application on an AUTOSAR Adaptive platform.

 Machine Manifest Contains machine-specific configurations for one deployment procedure independent of any service instances or applications, for example, machines, cores, network endpoints or mode declarations.